lostmyshape/volumio-phishin/README.md

 Plugin to play over 1,500 live Phish audience recordings from [Phish.in](http://phish.in).
 Plugin uses the [Phish.in API v1](http://phish.in/api-docs).

+Phish.in and the Volumio Phish.in music service plugin complies with Phish's official taping policy as described at [http://phish.com/#/faq/taping-guidelines](http://phish.com/#/faq/taping-guidelines).

 ---

 KNOWN BUGS: